Geometric embeddings of spaces of persistence diagrams with explicit distortions: Introduction

-\textbf{On the origin of maps.} In our previous work \cite{MitV, MitVCor} we showed that $\D{n}$ coarsely embeds into Hilbert space by proving it is of asymptotic dimension $2n$.
+\textbf{On the origin of our construction.} In our previous work \cite{MitV, MitVCor} we showed that $\D{n}$ coarsely embeds into Hilbert space by proving it is of asymptotic dimension $2n$.
 This amounted to proving the existence of certain covers of $\D{n}$.
-In the classical dimension theory, one can assign appropriate partitions of unity subordinated to such covers and combine them to obtain relevant map depending on the context.
+In classical dimension theory, dimension is encoded by existence of certain open covers and one can assign appropriate partitions of unity subordinated to such covers and combine them to obtain useful maps to simplicial complexes.
 A similar approach is also used in the standard proof of the Nerve Theorem.
-However, while the mentioned embeddings have in the past been proved to admit appropriate upper and lower bounds on distortions, specific quantifications have never been carried out due to focus on existential results.
-The main results of this papers are obtained by choosing explicit covers and functions imitating partitions of unity, for which we can define explicit maps and prove explicit distortions.
+However, while the mentioned embeddings have in the past been proved to admit appropriate upper and lower bounds on distortions, specific quantifications have never been carried out\textemdash to the best of our knowledge.
+The main results of this paper are obtained by choosing explicit covers and functions imitating partitions of unity, for which we can define explicit maps and prove explicit distortions.
 To the best of our knowledge, this is the first time that these parameters have been optimized for computational purposes.
 Our construction can thus be referred to as one of the first examples of quantitative dimension theory and, in particular, the first incorporation of the dimension theory construction into the topological data analysis.